 Taking the reduction too far will make the beef tough rather than tender.

 If you are lucky enough to find fresh Kaffir Lime leaves cut the amount used in half.

 Personally speaking, I usually serve this recipe with some simply cooked rice.

-I find rice is a great side for spicy recipes, it is a neutral flavour that is great for calming chili burn if it all gets too much!
+I find that rice is a great side for spicy recipes, it is a neutral flavour that is great for calming chilli burn if it all gets too much!

 But I have heard of it being served with noodle salads and pickled salads.

 Then I demonstrate my true heathen nature.
 I consider this beef rendang recipe to be a curry and a curry needs beer as far as I am concerned!